 Diane Lane Chambers, a resident and native of Colorado, holds a B.S. degree in Therapeutic Recreation from the University of Colorado.
 Nationally certified as a sign language interpreter she began her career in the Denver Public School system as an educational interpreter and, for thirteen years, directed a summer program at Gove Community School, into which Deaf and physically disabled children were mainstreamed.

-Over thirty-five years as a free-lance interpreter she has provided sign language interpretation for Deaf and Deaf-Blind individuals in a wide array of settings including health care, business, education, and government.
+Over forty years as a free-lance interpreter she has provided sign language interpretation for Deaf and Deaf-Blind individuals in an array of settings including health care, business, education, and government.

 In addition to her career as professional sign language interpreter, Diane is a writer, publisher, and the author of two non-fiction books.
-She is the president of the Denver Branch of the National League of American Pen Women, a professional organization which supports women of the arts, and promotes education of the arts through community outreach projects.
+She has served as president and vice president of the Denver Branch of the National League of American Pen Women, a professional organization which supports women of the arts, and promotes education of the arts through community outreach projects.

 Author's Note page: